10 Security Tips for IoT Devices

 4. Make use of the Separate Network for Your Smart Device

 Utilizing a separate network for your house and office is the best way to stay away from threats.
 This way you can segment your network.
-Avoid using the public wifi network.
+Avoid using the public Wi-Fi network since the administrator or even person using the same network may try to access the data even without your permission or consent.
 This is not generally a good idea.
 By this it becomes easy to temper your device and account.
 Especially no transactions for bank and any other monetary issue is done by the public network.

 5. Configure Your Device Setting